inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 ## EPIC
 - CAM-ICU metric is a binary score
-- The score is required on all patients that have at least two consecutive RASS scores (or forward filled RASS scores) of -3 to +4 during any 12-hour shift.
+- The score is required on all patients that have a (valid) RASS score (e.g. includes forward filled RASS scores) of -3 to +4 during any 12-hour shift
-- The two possible outcomes for CAM-ICU score are positive or negative.
+- The two possible outcomes for CAM-ICU score are positive or negative
-- A positive score denotes that a patient has delirium, a negative score denotes that a patient does not have delirium.
+- A positive score denotes that a patient has delirium, a negative score denotes that a patient does not have delirium
-- There are no targets for these variables, however we endeavour clinically to have as few positive scores as we can.
+- There are no targets for these variables, however we endeavour clinically to have as few positive scores as we can
-EPOCHS

 ## EPIC Flowsheets
 - overall CAM-ICU- Row ID 3040104650
 -  Richmond Agitation Sedation Scale (RASS)- Row ID 3040104644

 ---